igor-trimailov/radical/README.md

 ## Prerequisites

--   Node.js (v16 or higher)
+- Node.js (v18)
 - New York Times API_KEY specified in the .env file

 ## Installation